Areas of Practice

 FAX: +1 602 257 5299

-Karl Tilleman is a seasoned trial lawyer and class action litigator with several decades of experience handling high-stakes cases for many of the nation’s largest financial institutions and corporations.
+Karl Tilleman is a seasoned trial lawyer and class action litigator with nearly three decades of experience handling high-stakes cases for many of the nation’s largest financial institutions and corporations.
 He has significant experience with litigations (including arbitrations and class claims) involving antitrust, intellectual property, RICO, insurance coverage and bad faith, construction, and environmental disputes.

 Mr. Tilleman leads Steptoe’s 120-lawyer Complex Commercial Disputes Group.
 He played for the Canadian National Basketball Team in the 1984 and 1988 Olympics, setting a record for three-point shooting in the latter games that has never been broken.